As a health professional, you have a responsibility to promote good health to every one of your patients.

 Make Every Contact Count (MECC)

 By using a MECC approach healthcare professionals can help people make healthier choices to achieve positive long-term behaviour change.
 Access Public Health England's resources to support local implementation and measure impact.

 Obese individuals often have complex biopsychosocial barriers to physical activity participation.
 Physios are uniquely positioned to facilitate physical activity required for weight management in these patients.

-Put your patients onto the government's self-help, public health website which has resources covering eating, drinking, moving, sleep and stress, and a self-assessment quiz.
+Tell your patients about the government's self-help, public health website which has resources covering eating, drinking, moving, sleep and stress, as well as a self-assessment quiz.